-Ping, disabled by default, makes the data logger visible to network scans.
+Ping makes the data logger visible to network scans.
 It should only be enabled if it is required.

-11.1.3.4 Operating System Status
+11.2.1.4 Operating System Status

 The Security Check will check to see if your data logger is running the latest operating system.
 Newer operating systems may have enhanced security measures.
 See Updating the operating system (p.
-180) for more information.
+145) for more information.

-11.1.3.5 Other security measures reviewed by Device Configuration Utility
+11.2.2 Other security measures reviewed by Device Configuration Utility

-Many of these settings can be accessed from the Device Configuration Utility Settings Editor tab.
+Many of these settings can be accessed from the Device Configuration UtilitySettings Editor tab.
 Settings are organized in tabs and can be searched for.